 Joseph DaGrosa, Jr. has served as portfolio manager of the Fund since its inception.
-Mr. DaGrosa is the Chief Executive Officer of the Fund and the Advisor.
+Mr. DaGrosa is Chief Executive Officer of the Fund.
 He is also the Founder, Chairman and CEO of Axxes Capital.
-Mr. DaGrosa has over 30 years of experience in successfully investing in multiple industries, including sports and entertainment, retail, food and beverage, insurance, real estate, healthcare, and aviation.
-Mr. DaGrosa also serves as Chairman of DaGrosa Capital Partners LLC ("DCP"), a Miami-based private equity firm founded in 2010 which is focused on controlling and influential minority private equity investments in addition to single-family rental real estate investments.
+Mr. DaGrosa has over 30 years of experience in successfully investing in multiple industries including sports & entertainment, retail, food & beverage, insurance, real estate, hospitality, healthcare, and aviation.
+Mr. DaGrosa also serves as Chairman of a private equity firm, DaGrosa Capital Partners LLC ("DCP"), a Miami-based private equity firm founded in 2021 which is focused on making controlling and influential minority investments in private businesses in addition to investments in the real estate sector.

 In 2019, Mr. DaGrosa co-founded and served as Co-Chairman of Quinn Residences, a \$900 million real estate investment trust focused on the acquisition and development of single-family home rentals in prime rental-growth markets throughout the United States.
 Quinn Residences is now one of the fastest growing companies in the single-family home rental market.
 Mr. DaGrosa also served as Chairman of GACP Sports LLC, which acquired F.C.
-Girondins de Bordeaux, a first division French soccer team as well as Soccerex LLC, the world's largest B2B convention business for the global football industry.
+Girondins de Bordeaux, a first division French soccer team as well as Soccerex Ltd, the world's largest B2B convention business serving the global football industry.

-Previously, Mr. DaGrosa was Co-Founder and Co-Senior Partner at 1848 Capital Partners LLC ("1848"), where he was jointly responsible for all aspects of the firm's private equity investments.
+Previously, Mr. DaGrosa was Co-Founder and Senior Partner at 1848 Capital Partners LLC ("1848"), where he co-led all aspects of the firm's private equity investments.
 In 2003, Mr. DaGrosa and his partners formed Heartland Food Corp. ("Heartland"), an acquisition vehicle that acquired 248 Burger King franchises out of bankruptcy, and successfully co-led the turnaround and sale of Heartland to GSO Capital (now part of Blackstone).
 In 2008, Mr. DaGrosa co-led the acquisition of Jet Support Services Inc. ("JSSI"), the world's largest independent provider of warranty and insurance programs for the maintenance of private jets.
 Mr. DaGrosa served as Vice-Chairman and Co-Chief Investment Officer of JSSI until the sale of the company in 2020 to GTCR.

-Prior to 1848, Mr. DaGrosa was a Partner at MapleWood Partners LP, a Miami-based private equity firm, where he served as Co-Head of Transactions and Chief Administrative Partner.
+Prior to 1848, Mr. DaGrosa was a Partner at Maplewood Partners LP, a Miami-based private equity firm, where he served as Co-Head of Transactions and Chief Administrative Partner.
 Mr. DaGrosa began his career in 1986 at Paine Webber, Inc. in the firm's Management Audit and Controls Program and from 1988 to 1996 worked as a financial advisor in the firm's Special Accounts Group.

-Mr. DaGrosa currently serves on the board of directors of Soccerex LLC, and previously served on the board of directors of each of Global Crossing Airlines Group Inc., Eastern Airlines Group Inc., and SMobile Systems, Inc. He also serves on the board of Camillus House, a non-profit organization focused on meeting the needs of Miami's homeless citizens.
+Mr. DaGrosa currently serves on the board of directors for Soccerex LLC and Brazil Tower Company LP, and previously served on the board of Global Crossing Airlines Group Inc., Eastern Airlines Group Inc., and SMobile Systems, Inc. He also serves on the board of Camillus House, a non-profit organization focused on meeting the needs of Miami's homeless citizens.